MicrosoftDocs/security/operations/incident-response-playbook-app-consent.md

 :::image type="content" source="./media/incident-response-playbook-app-consent/consentpermissions.png" alt-text="consent":::

 **Educate your application developers to follow the trustworthy app ecosystem.**
-To help developers build high-quality and secure integrations, we're also announcing [public preview of the Integration Assistant in Azure AD app registrations.](/azure/active-directory/develop/identity-platform-integration-checklist)
+To help developers build high-quality and secure integrations, we're also announcing [public preview of the Integration Assistant in Microsoft Entra app registrations.](/azure/active-directory/develop/identity-platform-integration-checklist)

 - The Integration Assistant analyzes your app registration and benchmarks it against a set of recommended security best practices.
 - The Integration Assistant highlights best practices that are relevant during each phase of your integration's lifecycle—from development all the way to monitoring—and ensures every stage is properly configured.